 Yes, you must report the worker as an independent contractor.

 - If my business engages workers whose services are by statute not in subject employment, should I report the workers as independent contractors to the EDD?

 To answer this question, one must first determine if the workers are performing services for the business or government entity as employees or independent contractors.
 If the workers are engaged as employees, their services would not be reported as independent contractors.
 However, the business or government entity may be required to report the employees as part of the New Employee Registry (under Section 1088.5 of the California Unemployment Insurance Code) if the requirements of that section are met.
 When a service-recipient hires workers who are not employees and is required to provide the workers with a Form 1099-MISC, the service-recipient is required to report the workers (service-providers) as independent contractors (under the provisions of Section 1088.8 of the California Unemployment Insurance Code).

 - Are churches or nonprofit organizations required to report independent contractors they engage for services?

 Yes.
-Title 26, Code of Federal Regulations, Section 1.6041-1(b) defines the term "trade or business," which includes churches and nonprofit organizations.
+Section 1.6041-1(b), Title 26 of the Code of Federal Regulations defines the term "trade or business," which includes churches and nonprofit organizations.
 Therefore, reporting independent contractors is required.